Tables

 For any available table, the following details are shown:

-• Table information: Name, description, number of records and data size
+• Table information: Name, description, status, number of records and data size.

-• Schema definition: An overview of the table schema, also available in text.
+• Definition: An overview of the table schema, also available in text.
 Fields can be added to the schema but not deleted.
-For deleting fields: copy the schema as text and paste in a new empty table where the schema is still editable.
+Tip for deleting fields: copy the schema as text and paste in a new empty table where the schema is still editable.

-• Preview: A preview of the table for the 50 first rows (when data is uploaded into the table)
+• Preview: A preview of the table for the 50 first rows (when data is uploaded into the table).
+Select show details to see record details.

 Table actions

-From within the details of a table it is possible to perform the following actions related to the table:
+From within the details of a table it is possible to perform the following actions from the Manage menu (top right) of the table:

 • Copy: Create a copy from this table in the same or a different project.
 In order to copy to another project, data sharing of the original project should be enabled in the details of this project.
 The user also has to have access to both original and target project.